 - Replace a bad flapper with a new toilet flapper.

-Clean Tank Components
+4. Clean the Tank Components

 Because so much water flows through a toilet, sediment, grime, and calcium buildup is likely to form on your fill valve and other components.
 A good cleaning can remove this buildup and cause water to flow into your toilet tank much faster.
 The best way to clean toilet tank components is:

 - Remove the toilet tank lid.
 Mark where the water level is when the tank is full.